NannyML/nannyml/docs/guides/performance_estimation.rst

     >>> cbpe = nml.CBPE(model_metadata=md, chunk_size=5000)
     >>> cbpe.fit(reference_data=df_ref)

-Now we can use the ``cbpe`` to estimate performance on other data.
-Typically this would be used on ``analysis`` data where the ground truth is actually missing.
+Fitted ``cbpe`` can be used to estimate performance on other data.
+Typically this would be used on the latest production data where ground truth is missing (i.e. the ``analysis`` partition).
 However, to get a better context it can be also used on combined ``reference`` and ``analysis`` data:

 .. code-block:: python